Friday, December 30, 2022

 Among other things, the Big Five model of personality has been used to characterize shopper preferences and suggest selling approaches.
 A year 2022 Journal of Marketing article contributes to consumer psychology from the perspective of another classic personality assessment model—Regulatory Focus Theory, which describes promotion-focused and prevention-focused mindsets.
 Promotion-focused consumers continually search for opportunities to move closer to their ideal selves, while the prevention-focused are always alert to avoiding losses from what they have now.
 Promotion-focused consumers take more risks than prevention-focused consumers.

-The University of Massachusetts, University of South Carolina, and Hong Kong Polytechnic University researchers here conclude that dog people are more likely to be promotion-focused and cat people, prevention-focused.
+The University of Massachusetts, University of South Carolina, and Hong Kong Polytechnic University authors of that article claim dog people are more likely to be promotion-focused and cat people, prevention-focused.
 The researchers relate these findings to how, compared to cats, dogs are typically more receptive to change and to rewards.

 Many people like both animals, and valid personality assessment models describe differences along dimensions, with few people at an extreme.
-Still, caring for differences between dog and cat people can usefully guide marketing.
+Still, attending to differences between dog and cat people could help guide marketing.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.